Trustees

 Read more

 Prior to that she was employed as a Support Worker with Stonham Housing, supporting mental health clients in the community.
 At present she is a Carer Respite volunteer with Cotswold Friends and was a member of the Volunteer Steering Group.
 Diane is qualified as both an Integrative Counsellor and a Cruse Bereavement Counsellor, although doesn’t currently practice.
 She was also a parent governor at the local Primary School for 8 years with the last two years as Chair.
 Diane and her husband moved to this area from Hampshire in 2018.
-She has a schnauzer called Jeff, enjoys travel, gardening, reading, sewing and knitting and has been known to bake a cake!
+She enjoys travel, gardening, reading, sewing and knitting and has been known to bake a cake!

 Gary Selwyn